annameliksetian/jcv/index.md

 *Foxford is a large EdTech company and LMS platform with 3.5M registered students and 350K teachers.*

 **Metrics Analyst** (2020 – 2021)
-- Developed and evaluated performance metrics for the Educational Design and Methodology department.
+- Developed and evaluated key performance indicators to assess success of the educational content created by the department.
-- Assessed product success metrics for courses created by the department.
+- Designed and maintained documentation for department processes in Notion, including skill matrices for graded positions and detailed workflow descriptions.
+- Facilitated weekly team meetings to track performance metrics and ensure adherence to standards.

 **Product Administrator** (2020 – 2020)
-- Implemented new educational content into the online platform.
-- Acted as product manager (training role) for a university entrance exam preparation course.
-- Designed and conducted qualitative (custdevs) and quantitative (surveys) research to define product requirements (duration, difficulty, entry level, format).
+- Managed educator onboarding: collected employment documents, prepared employment templates, and coordinated with HR.
+- Drafted and distributed student communications (e.g., course updates, schedule changes) via GetResponse.
+- Served as the first point of contact for educators/employees through Slack helpdesk, resolving issues or forwarding inquiries.
+- Built and maintained a comprehensive Notion knowledge base with detailed process documentation for team use.
+- Defined new product formats by designing and conducting surveys and customer development interviews (training role).

 **Methodologist** (2019 – 2020)
-- Created course materials, including assignments and assessment tests.
+- Created contect for educational products: course materials, assignments, and assessment tests.
 - Supported the customer service team in resolving student and teacher inquiries related to course content.
+- Designed and maintained internal guidelines for methodologists on collaborating with customer service.

+*Over two years, I progressed through three roles at Foxford, each with increasing responsibility and broader approach to educational product.*

 ### Lomonosov Moscow State University (2017 – 2018)
 **Assistant: Department of Work Psychology**
-- Assisted in course schedule planning.
+- Provided organizational support for department staff (coordinating schedules, courses, and department events).
-- Recorded and prepared documentation of department meetings (methodological discussions, thesis defenses, etc.).
+- Documented department activities (methodological discussions, thesis defenses).

 ## Volunteering